-Working in the legal sector allows me to interact with different sectors, companies, clients and people.
-This provides me with the opportunity to have backstage access to big business decisions.
-In addition, working in business law allows me to thoroughly understand the details of each negotiation, which is extremely riveting, because it is a kind of knowledge that goes beyond the technical legal aspects.
+The practice of law allows interaction with different sectors, companies, clients and people.
+That gives us the opportunity to have deep access to big discussions in this day and age, in addition to allowing the understanding of details involved in each negotiation.
+This is extremely riveting; it is a kind of knowledge that goes beyond the technical aspects.

 I remember a dispute where the client’s case was good, but not as good as the creditor’s case.
 Both were disputing the enforcement of the same guaranties in a big agricultural deal.
-Our adversary was a bank known for its aggressiveness and belligerence in conducting cases.
-With deep pockets, they could move an army of professionals and had access to advanced technology to identify, locate and seek payment in a much more effective way than was affordable for my client, which was also a big company but with severe limitations on its budget to face the kind of blitzkrieg pulled by the bank.
-We were at a huge disadvantage: our case was weaker, and so were our resources.
+Our adversary was a bank known for their aggressiveness in handling its litigation cases.
+With deep pockets, they could move an army of professionals and high-tech resources to identify, locate and seek payment in a much more effective way than my client could afford.
+My client was also a big company, but with severe budget limitations to face the kind of blitzkrieg deployed by the bank.
+We were at a huge disadvantage: our case was weaker and so were our resources.
 We had to be more creative and efficient.
-We studied the details of the process of producing and selling the assets given as security, and we found a way to block it in advance – still at the paperwork stage – and managed to reach the assets.
-The bank only reached the assets one week later, when we had already worked on the inventory, catalogue, registration and acquisition of almost all the assets.
-We ended up with 98% of the assets.
-For the bank, there was nothing but defeat, and it went on to change its entire procedures to adopt the strategy we created.
+We studied the details of the process of producing and selling the assets given as security and we found a way to block it in advance, still at the paper-work level, and managed to reach the assets.
+The bank only reached the assets one week later when we had already worked on the inventory, catalogue, registration and acquisition of almost all the assets.
+At the end, we ended up with 98% of the assets.
+For the bank, there was nothing but defeat and changing their entire procedures to adopt the strategy we created.

 What are the greatest challenges for lawyers in your practice area in your country this year?

 Undoubtedly, the changes brought by the covid-19 pandemic are one of the greatest challenges this year.
 The pandemic has profoundly changed proceedings, as well as interaction with clients, judges and other lawyers.